padhi-homelab/services/README.md

 When deploying, all changes MUST appear in `.gitignore`d files:

 - at the repo root:
-  - a `static.global.override.env` file may store fixed global environment variables, such as WAN FQDN, ACME configs etc.
+  - a `static.global.override.env` file may store global fixed environment variables, such as WAN FQDN, ACME configs etc.
   - a `dynamic.global.override.env.sh` script may generate additional server-specific dynamic global evironment variables such as public IP, UID of calling user etc.

 - within each composition:
+  - a `static.override.env` file may store additional service-specific fixed evironment variables
   - a `dynamic.override.env.sh` script may generate additional service-specific evironment variables
   - `docker-compose.override.{yml|yaml}` file may contain the usual override stuff for docker compose
   - `docker-compose.{up,down,clean}.{pre,post}_hook.override*.sh` scripts